Malati Penumudy, Senior Software Engineering Manager / Vice President on Influential Women

 05What values are most important to you in your work and personal life?

-To her, leadership is not a position but it’s a responsibility with real consequences for people’s lives and careers.
-That is why she believes the work starts internally, being grounded, self-aware, and “sorted out” within, so decisions are made with clarity, steadiness, and integrity.
+To her, leadership is not a position.
+It is a responsibility one with real consequences for people's lives and careers.
+That is why the work, she says, starts within staying grounded. self aware and sorted out.
+Only then decisions can be made with clarity, steadiness, and integrity.

 Join Influential Women and start making an impact.
 Register now.